The virus is common in the United States and there are approximately 14 million newly diagnosed cases of human papillomavirus (HPV) annually.

 It is important to note that the strains of HPV that cause warts are different from the group of HPV strains that cause cancer.

-Some factors increase the risk of contracting the HPV virus; these include:
+Some factors increase the risk of contracting the HPV virus.

-- Personal contact with warts or surfaces where HPV exposure has occurred.
+- having personal contact with warts or surfaces where HPV exposure has occurred

 If warts or lesions are visible, a doctor can generally make a diagnosis of HPV during a visual inspection.
 However, additional tests may be needed to confirm the presence of HPV.